-CAFAS Criteria • WRAP/SED Referral to and approval by community team required.
-Must staff with MIC team leader and/or supervisor regarding possible Wraparound services.
-CAFAS Criteria Ages 7-17 Score of 20 or greater on at least 2 elements of the CAFAS or Score of 20 or greater on one element of CAFAS combined with a 20 or greater score involving Caregiver/Caregiving resources or change from usual behavior.
-CAFAS Criteria Score of 70 (using the 8 subscales scores on the CAFAS), or Two 20s on any of the first 8 subscales or One 30 on any subscale of the CAFAS, except for substance use only.
-PECFAS CAFAS Criteria Score of 50 (using the 8 subscale scores on the CAFAS), or Two 20s on any of the first 8 subscales or One 30 on any subscale of the CAFAS, except for substance abuse.
-PECFAS Specific scores have not been identified for use as CAFAS Criteria • Score of less than 50 (using the 8 subscales PECFAS Specific scores have not been identified for use as part of the determination of functional impairment at this time.
-CAFAS Criteria score involving Caregiver/Caregiving substance use only.
-Specific scores have not impairment at this PECFAS (ages 4-6 years) Specific scores have not been identified for use as part of the determination of functional impairment at this time determination of functional impairment at this time.
+WRAP/SED Referral to and approval by community team required.
+Must staff with MIC team leader change from usual behavior. and/or supervisor regarding possible Wraparound services.
+CAFAS Criteria • • Score of 20 or greater on at least 2 elements of the CAFAS or • Score of 20 or greater on one element of CAFAS combined with a 20 or greater score involving Caregiver/Caregiving resources or • A score of 80 or more on the CAFAS.
+PECFAS (ages 4-6 years) Specific scores have not been identified for use as part of the determination of functional impairment at this time • Score of 70 (using the 8 subscales scores on the CAFAS), or • Two 20s on any of the first 8 subscales or • One 30 on any subscale of the CAFAS, except for substance use only.
+PECFAS Specific scores have not been identified for use as part of the determination of functional impairment at this time.
+CAFAS Criteria Score of 50 (using the 8 subscale scores on the CAFAS), or Two 20s on any of the first 8 subscales or One 30 on any subscale of the CAFAS, except for substance abuse.
+PECFAS Specific scores have not been identified for use as part of the determination of functional impairment at this time. • Score of less than 50 (using the 8 subscales PECFAS Specific scores have not been identified for use as part of the determination of functional impairment at this time.
+CAFAS Criteria